The Scrum At Scale® Guide

-Connecting the PO/SM Cycles
+Connecting the Product Owner and Scrum Master Cycles

-- validate our assumptions.
+- validate assumptions

-- understand how customers use and interact with the product.
+- understand how customers use and interact with the product

-Metrics & Transparency
+Metrics and Transparency

-Both the SM & PO Cycles require metrics that will be decided upon by the separate SM and PO organizations.
 Metrics may be unique to both specific organizations as well as to specific functions within those organizations.
 Scrum@Scale does not require any specific set of metrics, but it does suggest that at a bare minimum, the organization should measure:

-- Productivity – e.g. change in amount of Working Product delivered per Sprint
+- Productivity – e.g. change in amount of working product delivered per Sprint

 - Value Delivery – e.g. business value per unit of team effort

-- Quality – e.g. defect rate or service downtime
+- Quality – e.g. defect rate or service down-time

 - Sustainability – e.g. team happiness